Richard Branson: 1988–2000: Telecoms ventures, railways, and worldwide impact

 In 1992, to keep his airline company afloat, Branson sold the Virgin label to EMI for £500 million.
 Branson said that he wept when the sale was completed because the record business had been the very start of the Virgin empire.
 He created V2 Records in 1996 to re-enter the music business, owning 5% himself.
-Virgin also acquired European short-haul airline Euro Belgian Airlines and renamed it Virgin Express.
-In 1997, Branson took what many saw as being one of his riskier business exploits by entering into the railway business during the privatisation of British Rail in the late 1990s.
+Virgin also acquired the European short-haul airline Euro Belgian Airlines and renamed it Virgin Express.
+In 1997 Branson took what many saw as being one of his riskier business exploits by entering into the railway business during the privatisation of British Rail.
 Virgin Rail Group won the InterCity CrossCountry and InterCity West Coast franchises, beginning operations in January and March 1997 respectively.
 Both franchises were scheduled to run for 15 years.

 A series of disputes in the early 1990s caused tension between Virgin Atlantic and British Airways, which viewed Virgin as an emerging competitor.
-Virgin subsequently accused British Airways of poaching its passengers, hacking its computers, and leaking stories to the press that portrayed Virgin negatively.
+Virgin subsequently accused British Airways of poaching its passengers, hacking its computers and leaking stories to the press that portrayed Virgin negatively.
 After the so-called campaign of "dirty tricks", British Airways settled the case, giving £500,000 to Branson, a further £110,000 to his airline, and had to pay legal fees of up to £3 million.
 Branson distributed his compensation (the so-called "BA bonus") among his staff.

 Branson launched Virgin Mobile in 1999, and airline Virgin Blue in Australia in 2000.